OWASP/www-policy/operational/covid-restrictions.md

 During July 2021, the overall COVID situation has changed dramatically in many countries, with widespread community transmission, severe illness and death amongst the unvaccinated from the delta variant.
 Vaccine availability and rates in many parts of the world still far behind where it needs to be.

-This month, we tighten our requirements for physical meetings, with a strong recommendation that you cancel existing and make no plans to hold physical events for the time being.
-We go back to requiring masks, social distancing, and so on for all events.
-We also prohibit holding events in jurisdictions that prohibit mandatory masking, checking or requiring proof of vaccination, or a recent negative COVID test.
+This month, the temporary expenses policy is removed in favor of the just approved [Expenses policy](https://owasp.org/www-policy/operational/expense-reimbursement).
+With the delta variant surging throughout the world, and particularly the unvaccinated, we continue our strong recommendation that you cancel existing physical events, and make no plans to hold in person meetings, activities, or events for the time being.
+If you do hold a physical meeting or event, we mandate the use of screening and masks, social distancing, and so on for all events.
+We continue to prohibit holding meetings or events in jurisdictions that prohibit mandatory masking, checking or requiring proof of vaccination, or a recent negative COVID test.
 This is due to unbounded risk to OWASP, and high risk to attendees who might contract COVID, fall severely ill or die.

 Depending on your country or region, please don't assume that something can't happen.
 Please talk to us about your region's COVID situation and apply for an exemption if you need one.